Resource Tagging

 # Required Tags

 As part of our cost analysis, we have a set of required tags that need to be added to new and existing resources.
+These tags are configured as cost allocation tags in AWS.

 Tag Key Details Example